Mission Railway Bridge: Usage

-Although the Mission Railway Bridge is not a part of the nearby CPR main line, it has important roles in preserving and increasing the capacity of the British Columbia rail network.
+Although the Mission Railway Bridge is not a part of the nearby CPKC main line, it has important roles in preserving and increasing the capacity of the British Columbia rail network.
 The bridge is at the southern endpoint of the 155 mi directional running zone (DRZ).
-The DRZ converts the bidirectional, mostly single-track transcontinental main lines of CPR and Canadian National Railway (CNR) into a pair of one-way railways that run in opposite directions.
-The CPR and CNR main lines are located primarily on opposite sides of the Fraser River and Thompson River throughout the DRZ, exchanging sides at the Cisco Bridges in Siska.
-Loaded trains carrying freight for export to the Port of Vancouver run southbound (westbound) through Matsqui/Abbotsford on the flatter CNR line near the eastern bank of the river.
-Empty trains and lighter cargo (intermodal containers and automobiles) go back northbound (eastbound) through Mission on the hillier CPR line near the western bank of the river.
-Northbound CNR trains leaving the Greater Vancouver area cross the bridge to join the CPR tracks in the Fraser Canyon, while southbound CPR trains use the CNR tracks in the Fraser Canyon before crossing the bridge to rejoin the CPR tracks heading toward Greater Vancouver.
+The DRZ converts the bidirectional, mostly single-track transcontinental main lines of CPKC and Canadian National Railway (CN) into a pair of one-way railways that run in opposite directions.
+The CPKC and CN main lines are primarily on opposite sides of the Fraser River and Thompson River throughout the DRZ, exchanging sides at the Cisco Bridges in Siska.
+Loaded trains carrying freight for export to the Port of Vancouver run southbound (westbound) through Matsqui/Abbotsford on the flatter CN line near the eastern bank of the river.
+Empty trains and lighter cargo (intermodal containers and automobiles) go back northbound (eastbound) through Mission on the hillier CPKC line near the western bank of the river.
+Northbound CN trains leaving the Greater Vancouver area cross the bridge to join the CPKC tracks in the Fraser Canyon, while southbound CPKC trains use the CN tracks in the Fraser Canyon before crossing the bridge to rejoin the CPKC tracks heading toward Greater Vancouver.
 This arrangement more than triples the train capacity over the Fraser Canyon corridor.

-The Mission Railway Bridge also experiences increased usage because of the co-production agreement between CPR and CNR to improve traffic flows around the Port of Vancouver.
-The agreement seeks to reduce capacity pressures at the New Westminster Bridge, and to avoid increases in Greater Vancouver rail traffic caused by freight interchanges at New Westminster Yard and the rail yards in Sapperton, New Westminster and Vancouver.
-Instead of using those smaller yards, interchange occurs between CPR's Coquitlam Yard in Port Coquitlam and CNR's Thornton Yard in Port Mann, Surrey, which are the companies' primary rail yards in the Vancouver metropolitan area.
+The Mission Railway Bridge also experiences increased usage because of the co-production agreement between CPKC and CN to improve traffic flows around the Port of Vancouver.
+The agreement seeks to reduce capacity pressures at the New Westminster Bridge, and to avoid increases in Greater Vancouver rail traffic caused by freight interchanges at New Westminster Yard and the rail yards in Sapperton and Vancouver.
+Instead of using those smaller yards, interchange occurs between CPKC's Coquitlam Yard in Port Coquitlam and CN's Thornton Yard in Port Mann, Surrey, which are the companies' primary rail yards in the Vancouver metropolitan area.
 The normal route between Coquitlam Yard and Thornton Yard is to run a short distance westbound to the New Westminster Bridge, and then continue another short distance eastbound on the other side of the Fraser River to the other company's yard.
 However, the co-production agreement has interswitching trains making a longer detour.
 An interswitching train travels about 25 mi on its company's main line eastbound to cross the Fraser River at the Mission Railway Bridge, and then runs about that same amount of distance on the other company's main line westbound to that company's yard.